jmcshan1/README-Generator/README-Generator/README.md

 In order install the dependencies for the project, run the following commands in the terminal:

-npm i
+gfdg

 ## Usage

 What you should know about using this repo:

-Use it carefully
+gggg

 ## License

-APACHE 2.0
+None

 ## Contributing

-How to you can contribute:
+How you can contribute:

-Email me
+ssssss

 ## Tests

 If you want to run tests for the application, run the following commands in your terminal:

-node index.js
+dsdggsgdg

 ## Questions

-Email me at: jmcshan01@gmail.com
+For questions, contact me on GitHub at https://github.com/ffggf or Email me at: fggffggf